tagDiv/013/readme.txt

 MeisterMag is a free WordPress theme that lets you write articles and blog posts with ease.

 The MeisterMag template uses a beautiful default color schemes combined with a harmonious fluid grid with an attractive mobile approach and impeccable polish in every detail.
 Is excellent for a news, newspaper, magazine or publishing site.
-It’s fast, simple, and easy to use.
+Itï¿½s fast, simple, and easy to use.

 The MeisterMag Theme supports the following features: